 The outputs of a Digital Humanities project are often:

-- An online resource or mobile app, for use by scholars and the public, as a research output or impact activity.
+- An online resource or mobile app, for use by scholars and the public, as a research output or medium for public engagement.

 - High quality data for sharing under an open access license.